EMBL-EBI-TSI/cpa-network/README.md

 sa-east-1	|South America (São Paulo)

 Note: In order to use the default `AMI` value with `cpa-instance` you can choose `eu-west-1`

+## Azure

+`network_name` An arbitrary name that will be assigned to your network, it has to be unique in your OpenStack tenancy `region` An azure region to deploy to, e.g. `europewest`